-While researching this library I gained a rapid education on the physics of metal chains from a local shipping provedore.
-I soon realised that the sound of any particular chain is completely dependent on its tensile strength and that the low tensile dull sounding steel chains I had already collected up were just a small part of what I needed to record.
+Researching this library I gained a rapid education on the physics of metal chains from a local shipping provedore & soon realised that the sound of any particular chain is completely dependent on its tensile strength.
+Low tensile dull sounding steel chains I had already collected up were just a small part of what I needed to record.
 The difference in sound is immediately apparent – high tensile chains are very loud and ring like bells.
 And as the name suggests are very strong and very heavy!

 So I proceeded to rent chains in various sizes, ages/states of decay and tensile strengths, along with many different connecting elements including a one ton hoist and various shackles.
 While I also recorded plenty of small chains, some of the larger chains were so heavy I could barely lift them, so my gym work out became wrangling large chains in front of the mics!